isomerpages/cris-corp/news-and-events/news/_posts/2025-09-09-post-CRIS announces appointment of Executive Director for SIMFONI.md

 <p>The SIngapore Medical FOundation AI model (SIMFONI) Programme, is supported
-by the Singapore Ministry of Health through the National Medical Research Council Office, MOH Holdings Pte Ltd under the NMRC RIE2025 SIMFONI Funding Initiative (NMRC/SIMFONI/2025).
+by the Singapore Ministry of Health through the National Medical Research Council Office, MOH Holdings Pte Ltd under the NMRC RIE2025 SIMFONI Funding Initiative.
 SIMFONI will be established as a business unit under CRIS.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 75%;" height="auto" width="100%" alt="" src="/images/Resources_News/Welcome_SIMFONI_Prof_Robert_Morris_LinkedIn_for_15_Sep_2025.jpg">
 </div>
-<h4><strong>Appointment of Professor Robert JT Morris as Executive Director, SIMFONI from 15 September 2025.</strong></h4>
 <p>Robert Morris is presently Chief Technology Strategist and Chief Data
 Officer at the Ministry of Health Office for Healthcare Transformation (MOHT), Singapore, and holds a concurrent appointment as Professor, Yong